Lawrence Chambers: Early life and education

-Born in Bedford, Virginia, in 1929, Chambers was the third of five children raised by his mother, Charlotte Chambers (including his brother Andrew, who later became a lieutenant general in the U.S. Army).
-After Chambers' father died, his mother began working in the War Department to support the family.
+In 1929, Chambers was born in Bedford, Virginia, United States.
+He was the third of five children raised by his mother, Charlotte Chambers.
+One of his brothers, Andrew, later became a lieutenant general in the U.S. Army.

+After Chambers' father died, his mother began working in the War Department (which oversaw the United States Army) to support the family.

-Chambers served in Junior ROTC while attending Dunbar High School in Washington, D.C.
-After graduating as class valedictorian and commander of the corps of cadets, Chambers considered using the college/university level ROTC program to also pay for college.
+Chambers participated in Junior ROTC while attending Dunbar High School in Washington, D.C.
+After graduating as class valedictorian and commander of the corps of cadets, Chambers considered using the college/university level senior ROTC program to also pay for college.
 However, Wesley A. Brown, the first African American graduate of the U.S. Naval Academy, encouraged him to apply there.
 Chambers did and became the second African American to graduate from the Naval Academy on June 6, 1952.

-Chambers had mixed feelings about his time at the Naval Academy, not returning to visit for twenty years.
-He would later say, "While I had some good memories, I also had some tough memories."
+Chambers has spoken of having mixed feelings about his time at the Naval Academy, to which he did not return to visit for twenty years:

+"While I had some good memories, I also had some tough memories."